Person seriously injured in Auckland crash between bus and car

 AdvertisementAdvertise with NZME.

-Photos shows the orange car completely smashed-in while the bus appears to have damage to the front of it around the bumper.
+Photos show an orange car completely smashed in while the bus appears to have damage to the front of it around the bumper.

 Fire trucks, police and St John are in attendance.